 The share-based elements reflect a fixed amount in CHF (currently CHF 120,000 for BoD members and CHF 600,000 for the Chairman, rounded up to the next share) and are granted each year upon election or re-election to the BoD.
-The share-based payments are valued at fair value at the grant date (CHF 37.31 per share of Julius Baer Group Ltd. as at 2 May 2020; CHF 49.59 per share of Julius Baer Group Ltd. as at 2 May 2019).
+The share-based payments are valued at fair value at the grant date (CHF 57.53 per share of Julius Baer Group Ltd. as at 2 May 2021; CHF 37.31 per share of Julius Baer Group Ltd. as at 2 May 2020).

-At the AGM in 2020, Romeo Lacher (Chairman), Gilbert Achermann, Heinrich Baumann, Richard M. Campbell-Breeden, Ivo Furrer, Claire Giraut, Charles G. T. Stonehill, Eunice Zehnder-Lai and Olga Zoutendijk were re-elected for a term of one year and Christian Meissner and Kathryn Shih were elected as new BoD members.

-4 The amounts reported for 2020 and 2019 include Julius Baer's actual contributions to social security in the respective reporting period in accordance with the Ordinance, amounting to CHF 252,181 for 2020 and CHF 255,621 for 2019.
-Depending on the domicile of the BoD member and the applicable local legislation, contributions to social security vary despite the similar level of compensation amongst members of the BoD.
+At the AGM in 2021, Romeo Lacher (Chairman), Gilbert Achermann, Heinrich Baumann, Richard M. Campbell-Breeden, Ivo Furrer, Claire Giraut, Kathryn Shih, Eunice Zehnder-Lai and Olga Zoutendijk were re-elected for a term of one year, and David Nicol was elected as a new BoD member.
+The amounts reported for 2021 and 2020 include Julius Baer's actual contributions to social security in the respective reporting period in accordance with the Ordinance, amounting to CHF 369,720 for 2021 and CHF 252,181 for 2020.
+Depending on the domicile of the BoD member and the applicable local legislation, contributions to social security vary despite the similar level of compensation among members of the BoD.

-The value of the share-based payments shown in the above table cannot be compared with the figures in Note 32 of the 2020 Annual Report under the chapter III.
-Financial Statements Julius Baer Group 2020, Share-based payments and other compensation plans as the latter disclose the compensation expense for the shares that has been recognised during the applicable reporting periods.
+The value of the share-based payments shown in the above table cannot be compared with the figures in Note 31 of the 2021 Annual Report under the chapter III.
+Financial Statements Julius Baer Group 2021, Sharebased payments and other compensation plans because the latter discloses the compensation expense for the shares that have been recognised during the applicable reporting periods.

-5 The share grant made to Christian Meissner forfeited upon his departure from the BoD in October 2020 (i.e. prior to the end of his one-year term).
+The share grant made to Christian Meissner forfeited upon his departure from the BoD in October 2020 (i.e. prior to the end of his one-year term).

-Under the forfeiture clause, the members of the BoD are only entitled to the shares granted to them provided that they fulfil the entire term for which they have been elected or re-elected.
+Under the forfeiture clause, the members of the BoD are only entitled to the shares granted to them if they fulfil the entire term for which they have been elected or re-elected.
 Should a BoD member resign between two AGMs, any unvested shares are generally forfeited.
 In that event, the cash element of their compensation will, however, be paid on a pro rata basis.
-In the event of dismissal of the Chairman or a BoD member by an Extraordinary General Meeting, both the cash and the share elements will be paid on a pro rata basis.
+In the event of dismissal of the Chairperson or a BoD member by an Extraordinary General Meeting, both the cash and the share elements will be paid on a pro rata basis.
 In the event of disability or death, all awards granted may be retained by the BoD member and no forfeiture applies.